marknotfound/django-nextjs-starter/backend/README.md

 python manage.py generate_secret_key
 ```

+## User Model
+There is an empty custom user model in `backend/models.py`.

 ## Celery
 Celery is configured to read settings from the Django settings module.
 It will read settings prefixed with `CELERY_`.
 There is a sample Celery task in `backend/tasks.py`.